Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 The entire process's cost can be estimated starting from the cost of the lead auditor and the duration of their engagement.

-As previously mentioned, the lead auditor estimates the duration for Phase 1 as $L_P$ days, and the Host sets the duration for the remaining phases as $L_B$, $L_C$, $L_F$ days.
+As previously mentioned, the lead auditor estimates the duration for Phase 1 as $L_P$ days, and the Host sets the duration for the remaining phases as $L_B$, $L_C$, and $L_F$ days.
 Due to the dynamic pool structure, the lead auditor is motivated to estimate the duration accurately.

 Let's assume the lead auditor's daily cost for 100% dedication is $C_L$.